SharePoint Online: Check If a Folder Exists using PowerShell

 }

-This article shows that we can use PowerShell to determine if a folder exists in SharePoint Online.
-Using these steps, you can easily verify whether a folder already exists in a document library or list before creating it or verify that a specific folder has been deleted.
+The above examples show how to use PowerShell to determine if a folder exists in SharePoint Online.
+Using these scripts, you can easily verify whether a folder already exists in a document library or list before creating it, or verify that a specific folder has been deleted.

 What if you want to create a new folder if it doesn’t exist?
 To create a folder in SharePoint Online using PowerShell, refer: How to create a New Folder in SharePoint Online with PowerShell?